PipedreamHQ/docs/docs/notebook/sql/README.md

 **If a field contains more than one type of data — for example, a number and a string — we always fall back to a field type of `STRING`**.

-If you're seeing fields with values of variable types in your events — e.g. a field that contains numbers and strings for different events — coming into your pipeline, and that's not expected, you have a couple of options.
+If you're seeing fields with values of variable types in your events — e.g. a field that contains numbers and strings for different events — coming into your workflow, and that's not expected, you have a couple of options.

 1. [`CAST` the data](https://prestodb.github.io/docs/0.172/functions/conversion.html) to the desired type when making SQL queries, or
-2. If you always expect events to contain fields with a single value, you can include a code cell in your notebook to check the type of the values of field, using the [`$end()` Pipedream function](/notebook/code/#end) to end the pipeline if a value doesn't match the expected type.
-Calling `$end()` in a code cell before a given destination cell will not send the data to that destination.
+2. If you always expect events to contain fields with a single value, you can include a code cell in your workflow to check the type of the values of field, using the [`$end()` Pipedream function](/notebook/code/#end) to end the workflow if a value doesn't match the expected type.
+Calling `$end()` in a code step before a given step cell will not send the data to that Destination.

 ## Data Retention

-Today, **events sent to a SQL destination are stored for 7 days.
+Today, **events sent to a SQL Destination are stored for 7 days.
 After 7 days, the data is completely deleted**.

 For example, an event sent around 12:00pm on a given day will be completely deleted 7 days after we received the event, also around 12:00pm.

-Therefore, if your pipeline is constantly sending events to a SQL destination, you'll always have a rolling 7-day period of data to analyze.
+Therefore, if your workflow is constantly sending events to a SQL Destination, you'll always have a rolling 7-day period of data to analyze.

 ## Running SQL queries

 ### The SQL tab

-Each notebook has its own **SQL** tab, but **you can use that SQL editor to query data from across any pipeline where you're using SQL destinations**.
+Each workflow has its own **SQL** tab, but **you can use that SQL editor to query data from across any workflow where you're using SQL Destinations**.

-Let's say you have one pipeline that records new billing events from [Stripe](https://stripe.com/), and you're saving that to a table called `stripe_billing_events`.
-In another pipeline, you're fetching customer data — the date they signed up, whether or not they have a subscription on your service, etc. — and saving that to a table called `stripe_customer_info`.
+Let's say you have one workflow that records new billing events from [Stripe](https://stripe.com/), and you're saving that to a table called `stripe_billing_events`.
+In another workflow, you're fetching customer data — the date they signed up, whether or not they have a subscription on your service, etc. — and saving that to a table called `stripe_customer_info`.

-**Using either SQL tab on either pipeline, you can query and join data from across both tables**.
+**Using either SQL tab on either workflow, you can query and join data from across both tables**.

 You can execute any SQL included in the Presto [SQL dialect](#sql-dialect).

 You can query `STRUCT` fields — nested objects from the original JSON payload — using "dot notation".
-If you send an event like this to a SQL destination:
+If you send an event like this to a SQL Destination:

 ```json
 {